Ayman047/Game-Recommender/README.md

 1. **Data Preprocessing**

--Game metadata is cleaned from data.csv.
+- Game metadata is cleaned from data.csv.
--Text from descriptions, developers, publishers, categories, and genres is combined into a single Tags column.
+- Text from descriptions, developers, publishers, categories, and genres is combined into a single Tags column.
--Stemming and lowercasing are applied for better matching.
+- Stemming and lowercasing are applied for better matching.

 2. **Vectorization**

--CountVectorizer converts tags into a numerical matrix.
+- CountVectorizer converts tags into a numerical matrix.
--Cosine similarity is calculated between all games.
+- Cosine similarity is calculated between all games.

 3. **Recommendation**